 The Pixel 2 and Pixel 2 XL have the same camera, and our very own Cameron Faulkner had both on his honeymoon to give us example of photos people take outside of a testing lab.
 Check out some of the shots below, then continue to read out review.

 - Squeeze the sides to launch Google Assistant

 - Waterproof, but no 3.5mm headphone jack

-Both new Pixel phones are now IP67 waterproof (meaning they can go underwater up to 1m or 3.3ft down for an hour) and retain a glass-and-metal design on the back, albeit with less glass toward the top compared to their predecessors.
+Both new Pixel phones are now IP67 waterproof (meaning they can survive underwater up to 1m or 3.3ft down for an hour) and retain a glass-and-metal design on the back, albeit with less glass toward the top compared to their predecessors.

-Front-facing stereo speakers.
-This has become rare among smartphones, which too often fire onboard audio out of the bottom of the phone through a single speaker.
-It increases the size of the top and bottom bezel, but the stereo speakers are part of the functionality-over-fashion trade-off we’re talking about.
+Front-facing stereo speakers have become rare among smartphones, which too often fire onboard audio out of the bottom of the phone through a single speaker.
+Having them increases the size of the top and bottom bezel, but stereo speakers are part of the functionality-over-fashion trade-off we’re talking about.

-It pulls a feature from the HTC U11 called EdgeSense.
-Squeezing the phone’s sides launches the Google Assistant, which in our experience, has come in handy.
-It’s also way better than adding a dedicated AI button.
-Samsung uses such a button for its Bixby assistant and we can’t stop accidentally pressing it on the Galaxy S8 and Note 8.
+The Pixel 2 also acquires a feature from the HTC U11 called EdgeSense.
+Squeezing the phone’s sides launches the Google Assistant, which in our experience has come in handy, and is way better than adding a dedicated AI button – Samsung uses such a button for its Bixby assistant, and we can’t stop accidentally pressing it on the Galaxy S8 and Note 8.

 - Full HD 1080p screen is bright and colorful